bymayo/craft-pdf-transform/README.md

 ## Install

 -  Install with Composer via `composer require bymayo/pdf-transform` from your project directory
--   Install the plugin in the Craft Control Panel under `Settings > Plugins`
+-  Enable / Install the plugin in the Craft Control Panel under `Settings > Plugins`
+-  Customise the plugin settings, _*especially*_ the `Image Volume` option.

 You can also install the plugin via the Plugin Store in the Craft Admin CP by searching for `PDF Transform`.